Poszda/Healthcare-Management-System-Service/README.md

 - **Medical Staff Management**: Create and assign doctors to specific specialties and clinics, ensuring proper staff allocation.

 ## 🎬Application Demo
-This section presents videos & screenshots that demonstrate the app from the viewpoint of each user type.
+This section presents videos that demonstrate the app from the viewpoint of each user type.
 Each video highlights the relevant interface and workflows of that role.

 ***Doctor perspective***